the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `MEV` - maximal (formerly miner) extractable value; referred to as an “invisible tax” that miners can collect from users – essentially, the maximum value a miner can extract from moving around transactions when producing a block on a blockchain network

+`mocking`- creating objects that simulate the behaviour of real objects; primarily used in unit testing

 `modifier` - `_;` check requirements prior to execution code that can be run before and/or after a function call
   1. Restrict access
   2. Validate inputs